Veteran mocked by Pete Davidson on SNL mocks Pete Davidson on SNL

 CNET Magazine: Check out a sample of the stories in CNET's newsstand edition.

-Discuss: Veteran mocked by Pete Davidson on SNL mocks Pete Davidson on SNL
+Discuss: Veteran mocked by Pete Davidson on SNL mocks the comedian back

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.